 And then there's the crazy pricing.
 Many of us have seen identical copies of the same title offered on-line for anywhere from 99¢ to $100,000, so when recently published books, especially good ones, become remaindered for whatever reason there are often incredible bargains to be had.

 Once in a fit of temporary madness I bought a case or two of Geoffrey Wawro's Quicksand: America's Pursuit of Power in the Middle East (New York, Penguin, 2010) on the internet (Biblio).
 Written by a professor of military history at the University of North Texas and published at $37.95, the three or four dollars a copy I paid was actually cheaper than the paperback version, and missionary-like I offered to sell them at cost to anyone interested in the the Middle East.
-I had already read the book and naïvely thought others would jump at the chance – I thought wrong and except for the few copies I gave away, I still have most of the shipment.
+I had already read the book and naïvely thought others would jump at the chance – I thought wrong and except for the two copies I sold and three others given away to friends, I still have most of the shipment.

 In 2014 another controversial book was published that explored corruption and obstruction of justice within the Department of Justice.
 The title, appropriately enough, is Licensed to Lie: Exposing Corruption in the Department of Justice (Dallas, Brown Publishing Group, 2014), by Sidney Powell.
 According to her bio “Sidney Powell served in the Department of Justice for ten years” and for twenty years has been a federal appeals attorney.
 Also, “She was the youngest Assistant United States Attorney in the country and the youngest elected fellow of the American Academy of Appellate Lawyers, for which she also served as President”.

 And when, as rarely happens, a corrupt prosecutor becomes the target, the cost of his or her defense is entirely born by the taxpayers.
-Nonetheless Nicholas Marsh, even with financial immunity, must have harbored strong feelings of guilt for his conduct in the Stevens case because when slashing his wrists did not achieve the desired result, he hung himself with an electrical cord.
+Nonetheless Nicholas Marsh, even with financial immunity, must have harbored strong feelings of guilt for his conduct in the Stevens case because when slashing his wrists didn't do the job, he hung himself with an electrical cord.